MODFLOW-USGS/modflow-devtools/docs/md/executables.md

     # attribute- and dictionary-style access is supported
     assert targets["mf6"] == targets.mf6
 ```

-The `build_default_exe_dict` function is provided to create the default executable mapping used by MODFLOW 6 autotests.

 There is also a convenience function for getting a program's version string.
 The function will automatically strip the program name from the output (assumed delimited with `:`).